mines-ciroh/libSCHEMA/README.md

-Reference: Philippus, Corona, Schneider, Rust, and Hogue, 2025, "Satellite-Based Spatial-Statistical Modeling of Daily Stream Water Temperatures at the CONUS Scale", *Journal of Hydrology*.
+Reference: Philippus, Corona, Schneider, Rust, and Hogue, 2025, "Satellite-Based Spatial-Statistical Modeling of Daily Stream Water Temperatures at the CONUS Scale", *Journal of Hydrology*, in press.